mas-agis/cascad1/README.md

 # Comprehensive Analysis of Structural Variants in Cattle Dataset (CASCAD)

 This repository contains the commands and scripts to generate main dataset for *Comprehensive detection of structural variations in large dataset of long and short reads of 14 French cattle breeds, 2025, in press *.
-They are primarily in snakemake process listed with specified bio-conda environments for each rule execution.
+They are primarily in snakemake process,listed with specified bio-conda environments for each rule execution.
 Of note, there are also several R scripts attached to summarise the output of analysis for producing the figures and tables.
-The analysis and corresponding inputs/outputs requirements are explained following the snakemake scripts.
+The analysis, corresponding inputs/outputs, and other requirements are explained following the snakemake scripts.

 ### Create a conda env